intershop/devenv-4-iom/doc/03_devops_integration.md

 ## Get Access to *Project Docker Repository*

-The *Project Docker Repository* contains all project-specific Docker images, which have passed the CI process of the *Azure DevOps Environment*.
+The *Project Docker Repository* (*Project Docker Repo* in the figure above) contains all project-specific Docker images, which have passed the CI process of the *Azure DevOps Environment*.
 The Docker images of this repository should be used by *devenv-4-iom* to run local customizations/configurations on top of them.

 Since the *Project Docker Repository* is a private Docker registry too, a second *image pull secret* has to be created.
 For this second *image pull secret* an access token is required.